pu2clr/SI4735/examples/SI47XX_07_STM32/README.md

 # STM32 Si4735 Arduino Library Support

-Test and validation of the SI4735 Arduino Library.
+Test and validation of the SI4735 Arduino Library and SI4735 circuit.
 The examples of this folder are using the STM32F103 Series.
 See references below to know how to setup STM32 on Arduino IDE.